 The county collaborative core team must include four key members.
 These include representation from the county school system pre-k program, the county school system preschool special needs program, a licensed community child care program in that county not operated by the county school system, and the Head Start program in that county.
 A representative from the local department of health and human resources and/or child care resource and referral agency shall be included in the core team when there is no licensed community child care representative.
-The licensed community child care representative must be elected through a vote conducted by all participating child care center representatives.
-The voting process should be only be conducted by community child care directors.
+The licensed community child care conter representatives.
+The voting process should be only be conducted by all participating child care directors.
 Additionally, there should be a mechanism for the child care representative to serve as an intermediary for other child care center directors.
 As an intermediary, the elected child care representative should ensure provisions for sharing information among child care directors and solicit input for the pre-k program.